vswarte/alt-saves/README.md

 # Alt Saves :floppy_disk:

+> [!CAUTION]
+> Savefile override functionality has now been added to [me3](https://github.com/garyttierney/me3).
+I will be not be supporting this mod any further but the DLLs will remain accessible.
+If you're following some guide stating you need this mod consider using me3's save override feature instead.

 This mod allows you to use an alternate save file for your playthrough when enabled.

 **A word of warning**: this mod has been tested as far as I can but mod loaders use wildly different approaches and timings